DSC-Capstone/dsc-capstone.github.io/index.md

 ## Winter 2023 Schedule

+Welcome to Quarter 2 of the capstone!
+Make sure to read the [Syllabus](syllabus#quarter-2-dsc-180b-winter-2023) and the [Quarter 2 Project](assignments/projects/q2) specifications.

 {: .note }
 **The [capstone showcase](https://dsc-capstone.github.io/showcase) will be held on Wednesday, March 15th from 11AM-2:30PM in-person**.
 All group members will be required to present your project poster for a 1.5 hour block in that interval, so make sure to be free then.